Does Christmas find you feeling lonely?

 Are you looking for easy ways to connect with other people at Christmas?

 Feeling connected is important for your mental health, with strong links between loneliness and depression; social connectedness and feeling happier.
 But where do you start?

-Kim Dunn is a Child Psychologist and Founder of Positive Young Minds.
+Kim Ross is an Online Psychologist and Founder of Positive Young Minds and Private Practice Sustainability.